weissgruenbunt/green-directory/validate/README.md

 # Validation

-This folder contains definitions and tooling required for validation of data contained in this repository.
+This folder contains schema definitions and tooling required for validation of data contained in this repository.

 The script `validate.py` is automatically run for every push to a branch or pull request.
 It can also be executed locally.
-Synopsis:
+Simply run this from the repo's root directory:

 ```
-pip install pykwalify
-python ./validate/validate.py
+make validate
 ```

-If you don't see any output, the data is valid according to the schema in the `schema.yaml` file.
+If you don't see any errors, the data is valid according to the schema in the `schema.yaml` file.

 You can find out more about the schema definition in the